Michelle Pollack

 What I stand for

-Because I call bullshit when you forget who you are and need a quick reminder.
+Becuase I call bullshit when you forget who you are and need a quick reminder.
 I hold up the mirror, ask the uncomfortable questions, and give you practical tools to quiet imposter syndrome, set boundaries, and take bold, values-aligned action.

+I believe in work-life integration: building a career and life that work together instead of pulling you apart.
 Because pretending you can perfectly balance everything is exhausting - and it's not working.

-Don’t settle for crumbs.
+Don’t settle for crumbs

 The “Official” Bio